mvaganov/self/RESUME.md

 CRLA certified, Tutor of the Semester (Summer 2003), Head Tutor (Fall 2004)

 <!--- #ifndef redux -->
-* Tutored hundreds of students, primarily in algebra, and computer science
+* Tutored 100+ students, primarily in algebra, and computer science
-* Trained and mentored new tutors, and wrote training documentation
+* Trained and mentored new tutors, wrote training documentation
 <!--- #endif -->

-## Education
 #### Keller Graduate School of Management
 *September 2006 to 2010*